Research Background

 Collaboration Models

 This material represents a significant opportunity for facilities experienced in catalytic converter recycling, electronic scrap processing, and chemical PGM recovery.
-The neutral pH and absence of aggressive chemistry make the electrolyte exceptionally easy and safe to integrate into existing recovery lines.
+Its neutral pH and absence of aggressive chemistry make the electrolyte exceptionally easy and safe to integrate into existing recovery lines.

 Contact